bdpiccolo/ACNC-DAME/Instructions/Differential-Abundance_Dame.md

 		* Selection of Wald Test will compute negative binomial regression with Wald test for pairwise comparisons.

-		* Selection of Walt Test will compute a full model (includes group variable) and reduced (does not include group variable) models and then test whether the addition of the group variable is statistically signficant using a likelihood ratio test.
+		* Selection of Likelihood Ratio Test will compute a full model (includes group variable) and reduced (does not include group variable) models and then test whether the addition of the group variable is statistically signficant using a likelihood ratio test.

 	* If Wald Test is selected, an additional input widget listing available pairwise comparisons will render after pressing the *Finalize Differential Abundance* button.
 This option is not rendered if Likelihood Ratio Test is selected.